 Sachin Nair, Ph.D.

-An expert in computational process modeling, material characterization, and scaling chemical processes from laboratory to commercial production, Dr. Nair has demonstrated a strong commitment to bridging the gap between research and application while fostering sustainable practices.
+An expert in computational process modeling, material characterization, and scaling chemical processes from lab to commercial production, his work focused in bridging the gap between research and application while promoting sustainable practices.

-Prior to joining Hydron, Dr. Nair held R&D and engineering roles, beginning at Praxair Inc. (now Linde Engineering), where he led the development of hydrogen pressure swing adsorption systems and advanced these technologies from bench-scale research to full-scale commercial deployment.
-He also developed dynamic simulation tools and advanced control strategies.
-Dr. Nair then transitioned to the pharmaceutical sector, where he led technology transfers, process optimization, and the introduction of new products in API manufacturing, effectively integrating them into existing operations.
+Before Hydron, he held R&D and engineering roles at Praxair Inc. (now Linde Engineering), DuPont (later Chemours), Air Products, and EMD Electronics.
+At Praxair, he led the development of hydrogen pressure swing adsorption technologies, advancing them from bench-scale research to full-scale commercial deployment.
+In the pharmaceutical sector, he managed technology transfers, process optimization, and the integration of new products into API manufacturing.
+He has experience developing processes involving high temperatures, high pressures, and highly reactive materials, including fluorine chemistry, pyrophorics, and polymer chemistry.

 Dr. Ngai Yin Yip